 Licensed Professional: A professional licensed in the State of Minnesota with the necessary expertise in the fields of hydrology, drainage, flood control, erosion and sediment control, and stormwater pollution control to design and certify stormwater management devices and plans, erosion prevention and sediment control plans, and shoreland alterations including retaining walls.
-Examples of registered professionals may include professional engineers, professional landscape architects, professional geologists, and professional soil engineers who have the referenced skills.
+Examples of licensed professionals may include professional engineers, professional landscape architects, professional geologists, professional soil engineers, SWCD staff with Job Approval Authority, and licensed contractors who have the referenced skills.